In This Article

 "Waxing regularly plays a huge role in preventing ingrown hairs," suggests Coba.
 "The more you wax, the softer your skin will become, and your hair will continue to grow in much softer and sparser.
 Waxing on a schedule really helps because when you wax too early or too late, the hair is more susceptible to breaking under the surface of the skin.
 When hair breaks, it can more easily become ingrown."

 Coba agrees: "In between waxing, you should be continually exfoliating and moisturizing as well," says Coba.
-"European Wax Center Lavishly Body Polish not only helps prevent unsightly bumps and ingrown hairs by exfoliating with a combination of wax beads and ground pumice, but it also visibly helps slow the regrowth of hair between waxes."
+"European Wax Center's Lavishly Body Polish not only helps prevent unsightly bumps and ingrown hairs by exfoliating with a combination of wax beads and ground pumice, but it also visibly helps slow the regrowth of hair between waxes."
+While that product is not available for purchase online, Herbivore's Coco Rose Body Polish—formulated with coconut oil—also works as a soothing exfoliator.

-Davidov is a fan of Tend Skin (pictured above).
+Davidov is a fan of Tend Skin's Liquid Skincare Solution.
 "It's a great preventative product that works for all skin types," she says.

 "Make sure you don't shave the hair after.
 It will disturb the skin and cause irritation," explains Davidov.

-Up next: Check out easy DIY remedies for ingrown hairs.
+Up next: Easy DIY remedies for ingrown hairs.